A Cruel Angel's Thesis

-The song had a positive reception from music critics and audiences; it later became one of the most famous Japanese anisongs, songs specially created for anime series.
-Years after the show's first airing, "A Cruel Angel's Thesis" has remained a popular Japanese karaoke song, winning popularity polls and awards.
-On the Internet, along with its official video, the song gained further fame through covers and parodies, becoming one of the most famous theme songs in the history of animation.
+The song received acclaim from music critics and audiences alike; it later became one of the most famous Japanese anisongs, songs specially created for anime series.
+Years after the show's first airing, "The Cruel Angel's Thesis" has remained a popular Japanese karaoke song, winning popularity polls and awards.
+On the Internet, along with its official video, the song gained further fame through covers and parodies, becoming one of the most famous theme songs in the history of anime.

 Background and recording

 During the production of Neon Genesis Evangelion, the show's director Hideaki Anno suggested using an existing piece of classical music as the series' opening theme.
 He first chose the Polovtsian Dances from the opera Prince Igor by Russian composer Aleksander Borodin.
 TV Tokyo rejected the proposal, judging such a piece unsuitable for the show; a classical composition from Prince Igor would have been, according to the producers, "unclear".
 Neon Genesis Evangelion production studio Gainax then contacted Hidetoshi Satō and Toshiyuki Ōmori to write an original piece in place of the soundtrack's main composer Shiro Sagisu.
 Although not officially credited, Toshimichi Ōtsuki, a member of King Records and the official producer of the animated series, coordinated production.
-The music was composed in the key of C minor, and during the demo stage Ōtsuki requested a melody with a "crispy notching style".
+During the demo stage Ōtsuki requested a melody with a "crispy notching style".

 Singer Yoko Takahashi, who was already known for singing Japanese television themes, was contacted for the recording; at the time of the recording of "A Cruel Angel's Thesis", Takahashi had not seen the anime and was not given any information about it. Ōmori finished the arrangement, albeit roughly, and Takahashi established a temporary track by singing the melody with only the syllable "la".
 Once the final lyrics were ready, Takahashi, then almost thirty years old, was asked to adopt a childlike tone of voice.
 When she received a demo of the base to rehearse with, Takahashi found the song difficult because of both Oikawa's chosen language register and the song's fast tempo.
 A male backing choir was originally planned but was later deleted by Anno to emphasize the concept of "motherhood" on the recording.